Night in paintings (Western art): James Abbott McNeill Whistler

 James Abbott McNeill Whistler (11 July 1834 – 17 July 1903) was an American-born, British-based artist.

+"Nocturne" was a term that was normally applied to certain types of musical compositions before Whistler, inspired by the language of music, began using the word within the titles of many of his works, such as Nocturne in Blue and Silver (1871), in the collection of the Tate Gallery, London, United Kingdom.

 Whistler's ill-advised journey in 1866 to Valparaíso, Chile, resulted in Whistler's first three nocturnal paintings—which he termed "moonlights" and later re-titled as "nocturnes"—night scenes of the harbor painted with a blue or light green palette.
 Later in London, he painted several more nocturnes over the next ten years, many of the River Thames and of Cremorne Gardens, a pleasure park famous for its frequent fireworks displays, which presented a novel challenge to paint.
 In his maritime nocturnes, Whistler used highly thinned paint as a ground with lightly flicked color to suggest ships, lights, and shore line.
 Some of the Thames paintings also show compositional and thematic similarities with the Japanese prints of Hiroshige.

 In 1877 Whistler sued the art critic John Ruskin for libel after the critic condemned his painting Nocturne in Black and Gold: The Falling Rocket.
 Ruskin accused Whistler of "asking two hundred guineas for throwing a pot of paint in the public's face."
 Whistler won the suit, but was awarded one farthing for damages.
 The cost of the case bankrupted him.
 It has been suggested John Ruskin had had CADASIL and the visual disturbances this condition caused him might have been a factor in his irritation at this particular painting.
 Whistler published his account of the trial in the pamphlet Whistler v.
 Ruskin: Art and Art Critics, included in his later The Gentle Art of Making Enemies (1890).

 20th century

+Frederic Remington's nocturnes

+Frederic Remington (1861–1909) is so identified for his nocturne scenes of the American Old West that they were celebrated in 2003–2004 with an exhibition, Frederic Remington: The Color of Night, co-organized and shown in turn by the National Gallery of Art, Washington, D.C., and the Gilcrease Museum, Tulsa, Oklahoma.
+The exhibition also generated a colorful book of the same title and travelled to the Denver Art Museum in Denver, Colorado.
+Remington painted many of his nocturnes in the last years of his life, when he was transitioning from a career as an illustrator to that of a fine artist and had chosen Impressionism as the style in which he worked at the time.
+One example of his work is The Stampede (also known as The Stampede by Lightning, 1908).

+The paintings pictured in the gallery below are in order of date completed, left to right: